 A fever is a high temperature.
-As a general rule, in children a temperature over 38C (100.4F) is a fever.
+As a general rule, in children a temperature over 38C is a fever.
+Find out how to check if your child has a high temperature and what to do.

 Reactions to hair dye are avoidable if you follow some simple safety advice.
 This page offers advice to anyone who uses permanent or semi-permanent hair dye, especially the darker-coloured dyes.